aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/conditional-formattings/_index.md

 ---
 title: "Working with Excel Conditional Formatting"
-second_title: "Document"
-linktitle: "Conditional Formatting"
-type: docs
-url: /conditional-formattings/
+description: "Use the Aspose.Cells Cloud API to programmatically manage Excel conditional formatting rules — including add, get, clear, and remove operations with full cURL & JSON examples."
+tags: ["excel", "conditional-formatting", "api", "cloud"]
+categories: ["api", "tutorials"]
+weight: 100
+date: 2024-03-15
+canonical: "/conditional-formattings/"
 aliases: [/working-with-conditional-formatting/]
-keywords: "Excel, Conditional Formatting, Aspose.Cells Cloud, API"
-description: "The Aspose.Cells Cloud API for Excel provides endpoints to retrieve, add, modify, and clear conditional formatting rules, enabling dynamic visual analysis of worksheet data."
-weight: 100
-ArticleTitle: "Working with Excel Conditional Formatting – API Guide"
 ---

 Conditional formatting in Excel enables you to highlight cells with a specific color, depending on the cell’s value.